chilcano/mtls-apps-examples/1-greeting-java/README.md

 ## Steps

-First of all, open 2 [Wetty Terminals](../) and in both go to the working directory for this example:
+First of all, open 3 Browser tabs, in 2 of them open a [Wetty Terminal](../) and in both go to the working directory for this example.
+In the 3rd Browser tab open the [Code-Server](../):

 ```sh
 cd $HOME/workdir/mtls-apps-examples/1-greeting-java